 Furthermore, the Act binds the state, when the state engages in trade or business for production, supply or distribution of goods or provision of any service, but the state is not subject to any provision relating to criminal liability.
 The Act applies to activities of statutory bodies, except in cases when such activities are authorised by the any law.
-Namibia Competition Act, 2003 (Act no. 2 of 2003, section 3)
+GRN 2003 (Act no. 2 of 2003, section 3)

-5.2.
-Independence, capacity and powers of the Namibia Competition Commission (NaCC)
+4.3.
+Independence, capacity and powers of the NaCC

-For effective implementation of the competition law, competition authorities need to be independent, having the capacity (power and other resources to carry out they functions effectively).
-Trudi Hartzenberg (2003:3) argued that it is necessary that the NaCC is independent from the MTI in a sense, for the NaCC to get its funding from somewhere else rather than directly from MTI.
-Furthermore, the NaCC needs to have adequate human and financial resources which will enable it to carry out proper research and investigations in order to make sound and informed decisions.
+For effective implementation of the competition law, competition authorities need to be independent, having the capacity (authority and resources) to carry out their functions effectively.
+Hartzenberg (2003:3) argued that it is necessary that the NaCC is independent from the MTI in a sense, for the NaCC to get its funding from somewhere else rather than directly from MTI.
+Furthermore, the NaCC needs to have adequate human and financial resources, which will enable it to carry out proper research and investigations in order to make sound and informed decisions.
+From the outset, the Act established the NaCC to be: